-HOW PROJECTS ARE PRIORITIZED

-Approximately 18 miles of mainline interstate (1-80, I-29, and I-480) and 14 interchanges are included in the program area.
-Projects within the program area were prioritized to allow construction to occur in one area without impact to others, ultimately minimizing the inconveniences of construction throughout the system.

-COMPLETED PROJECTS

-Initial construction for the program began in 2008 with the I-80 Missouri River Bridge.
-When Iowa DOT initiated the program, funding was available from both Iowa DOT and Nebraska Department of Roads to replace the bridge.
+CONSTRUCTION HOW PROJECTS ARE PRIORITIZED lowa DOT has established goals for the Council Bluffs Interstate System Improvement Program that are motivated by minimizing construction-related impacts and delays for highway users.
+Iowa DOT's goal is to maintain the existing traffic capacity for interstate traffic, incrementally add capacity for more vehicles on the interstate, and improve safety as different construction projects are completed.
+Approximately 18 miles of mainline interstate (I-80, I-29, and I-480) and 15 interchanges are included in the program area.
+Individual projects are being grouped strategically to maximize improvements while minimizing construction impacts to Council Bluffs residents and the traveling public.
+COMPLETED PROJECTS Initial construction for the program began in 2008 with the I-80 Missouri River Bridge.
+When Iowa DOT initiated the program, funding was available from both Iowa DOT and Nebraska Department of Transportation to replace the bridge.
 Improvements to other parts of the interstate system without first fixing the bridge would have made this area a bottleneck for I-80.

 The replacement of the 24th Street Bridge was the first in a series of efforts to improve the capacity of the Council Bluffs Interstate System.
 The 24th Street Bridge was successfully completed in a single construction season, minimizing effects on the surrounding community and businesses.
-By incorporating various innovative features, the Iowa DOT received partial funding for the project through the Highways for Life and Innovative Bridge Research and Development programs, thus freeing up state funding for other critical projects.

-ACTIVE CONSTRUCTION PROJECTS

-Active construction projects were identified as serving the highest volume of vehicles and providing the most benefit in terms of traffic management, improved safety, and increased vehicle capacity in the urban area of the interstate system.
+The I-29/U.S. 275/IA 92 Interchange reconstruction occurred between 2014 and 2016.
+The project was done in coordination with the Railroad Relocation project, which consolidated CBEC and BNSF railroad operations into a new common corridor west of Mosquito Creek under I-29 and IA 92.
+This will improve operations at the South Expressway interchange and greatly reduce roadway/railway conflicts by consolidating railroad corridors and eliminating numerous at-grade rail crossings.
+Improved railroad operations will allow select BNSF trains to bypass Council Bluffs.
+ACTIVE CONSTRUCTION PROJECTS Active construction projects were identified as serving the highest volume of vehicles and providing the most benefit in terms of traffic management, improved safety, and increased vehicle capacity in the urban area of the interstate system.
+Construction includes projects originating on I-80 just west of the I-80/I-29 West System interchange in Council Bluffs and continuing just east of Indian Creek; I-29 through the

-Construction includes projects originating on I-80 just west of the I-80/I-29 West System interchange in Council Bluffs and continuing just east of Indian Creek; I-29 through the West System interchange, north to and including the Union Pacific Railroad Bridge; construction of the dual, divided freeway from the West System interchange to Indian Creek; and reconstruction of the West System, 24th Street and Nebraska Avenue interchanges.
+West System interchange, north to and including the Union Pacific Railroad Bridge; construction of the dual, divided freeway from the West System interchange to Indian Creek; and reconstruction of the West System, 24th Street and Nebraska Avenue interchanges.
 Construction also affects I-80 just east of Indian Creek and continues to a point northeast of the Madison Avenue interchange.
-Projects include construction of the dual, divided freeway from Indian Creek to the East System interchange and I-29 from south of the U.S. 275/lowa 92 interchange north to and including the East System interchange.
+Projects include construction of the dual, divided freeway from Indian Creek to the East System interchange and I-29 from south of the U.S. 275/IA 92 interchange north to and including the East System interchange.
+FUTURE PROJECTS The proposed I-29/I-480/West Broadway System Interchange project consists of addressing capacity needs, improving safety, and correcting functional design issues associated with this interchange and the adjacent interchanges at I-480/41st Street and I-29 with North 35th Street, Avenue G, and 9th Avenue.
+The new design provides direct access to West Broadway from I-29 via one-way frontage roads and reduces motorist lane changes which will make the roadway safer and more efficient.
+I-80 northeast of the Madison Avenue interchange to east of the U.S. 6/Kanesville Boulevard interchange.
+No funding has been programmed for this project at this time.

-FUTURE PROJECTS

-Future projects include construction on I-29 north of the Union Pacific Railroad Bridge to a point just west of 25th Street.
-Currently, the plans for this project include the

-I-29/I-480/West Broadway system interchange and potential interchanges at 41st Street, Avenue G, Ninth Avenue and 35th Street.
-Two concepts are under consideration for these project improvements.
-Both concepts provide direct access to West Broadway from I-29 via one-way frontage roads.

-Other areas that will be addressed are I-80 northeast of the Madison Avenue interchange to east of the U.S. 6/Kanesville Boulevard interchange.

-" 32 bridges will be reconstructed

-" 18 miles of interstate system reconstructed

-" 105 lane miles of highway reconstructed

-" Increase from 6 to 12 lanes on dual, divided freeway